Christopher Evans (outlaw): Pixley

 After hearing the explosion, the conductor and the Deputy Constable ran down the west side of the train toward the express coach.
 The deputy, hearing steps on the other side of the coach, grabbed a lantern from the conductor and peaked under the car.
 One of the robbers had decided to peek at the same moment and quickly fired a load of buckshot.
 The constable, severely wounded in the hands and face, retreated to the rear of the train.
 The conductor ran the entire two miles back to Pixley to alert the railroad authorities.
 Also walking down the side of the coaches was a brakeman named Anscon, who was carrying a bright lantern visible to the waiting outlaws.
 He was followed by a railroad employee named Henry Gabert.
-Right before the outlaws fired their shotguns at them, Anscon threw himself to the ground and Gabert was hit in the chest killing him.
+Right before the outlaws fired their shotguns at them, Anscon threw himself to the ground and Gabert was hit in the chest, killing him.

 The robbers then ordered the engineer and fireman to have the express messenger open the door, or else they would shoot them.
 The messenger did as he was told in order to save the men.
 While one robber kept track of the hostages, the other pointed his gun and directed the messenger to open the express box.
 After throwing the gold and paper currency into saddle bags, the robbers rode away into the thick Tule fog with horses that had been placed beforehand.

-Newspapers throughout the state reported the robbery, with multiple column headlines in the Tulare papers.
-Some reports put the amount stolen at around $5000, although the actual amount was $400.
-The Deputy Constable Ed Bentley, would succumb to his wounds eight days after the robbery.
-A reward of $2000 was offered by the Southern Pacific and Wells Fargo for each outlaw captured.
+Newspapers throughout the state reported the robbery, with multiple-column headlines in the Tulare papers.
+Some reports put the amount stolen at around $5,000, although the actual amount was only $400.
+Deputy Constable Ed Bentley succumbed to his wounds eight days after the robbery.
+A reward of $2,000 was offered by the Southern Pacific Railroad and Wells Fargo for each outlaw captured.